dreth/Damn-Vulnerable-DeFi-Brownie-Solutions/reports/Selfie.md

 Given that SelfiePool offers loans in exactly the same token that is required to make governance proposals, I did the following to successfully drain all funds:

-1- Deploy an attacker contract which can take loans from the pool:
+First deploy an attacker contract which can take loans from the pool:

 ```cs
 function takeLoan() public {